elele20005/React-Portfolio/README.md

 ## Usage
-You’ll use `vite` to build your portfolio, which will include the following:
+`Vite` is use to build your portfolio, which will include the following:

 A single `Header` component that appears on multiple pages